-Your Friendsgiving shopping list may include food and alcohol, as well as other items, such as décor, disposable plates, cups and flatware.
+Your Friendsgiving shopping list may include food and alcohol, as well as other items, such as d\xe9cor, disposable plates, cups and flatware.
 How you pay matters for maximizing rewards.

 “Arm yourself with a credit card that offers rewards on grocery spending,” says Jason Gaughan, credit cards executive at Bank of America.
 He recommends the Bank of America Cash Rewards credit card, which offers 2 percent cash back at grocery stores (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases).

 Jill Caponera, consumer finance expert at Promocodes.com, says if you’re hosting a larger Friendsgiving gathering, consider shopping at wholesale clubs instead.